mochixlb/starcrawler/README.md

 1. Enter opening text, logo, episode number, subtitle, and crawl text
 2. Click "Play Crawl" to start the animation
 3. Use controls to pause, seek, or toggle fullscreen
-4. Share via URL or social media
+4. Click "Share" to copy the URL to your clipboard

 Animation timing, colors, and fonts are centralized in `lib/constants.ts` and `app/globals.css` for easy customization.